 Residents will obtain additional outpatient training during elective months, and spend blocks of time in subspecialty offices and clinics.
 Many rotations, such as Rheumatology, Endocrinology and Allergy-Immunology are largely outpatient based.
 On other rotations, such as Pulmonary Medicine, Cardiology, Neurology and Hematology-Oncology, residents are expected to attend outpatient clinic sessions several times a week.

-Regardless of the resident's future career goals, he or she will likely be spending some time in the practice of outpatient medicine.
-The variety of ambulatory opportunities will provide good experiences for the future practice of medicine.
+Regardless of the resident’s future career goals, he or she will likely be spending some time in the practice of outpatient medicine.
+This variety of ambulatory experience will provide good preparation for future medical practice.